The Communication Paradox

 "In federated learning, data remains local, but the overhead of maintaining a global consensus becomes the fundamental speed limit of the system."

 Federated Learning (FL) shifts the paradigm of AI from centralized data warehouses to edge devices.
 This decentralization ensures privacy and data sovereignty but introduces the Communication Bottleneck.
-In a typical FL round, a global model is broadcast to $N$ clients, which perform local gradient descent and upload their updates.
+In a typical FL round, a global model is broadcast to NN clients, which perform local gradient descent and upload their updates.

 Math